Prosecutors drop charges against Adnan Syed, subject of "Serial" podcast, in 1999 killing

 A Baltimore judge last month overturned Syed's murder conviction and ordered him released from prison, where the 41-year-old had spent more than two decades.
 Circuit Judge Melissa Phinn also gave prosecutors 30 days in which to decide whether to retry Syed or drop the charges.

 Phinn ruled that the state violated its legal obligation to share evidence that could have bolstered Syed's defense.
-Syed was placed on home detention with GPS location monitoring.
+After his release, Syed was placed on home detention with GPS location monitoring.

+Lee's family had asked Maryland's intermediate appellate court to halt the case.
+Attorney Steve Kelly said Lee's family is not challenging Syed's release, but instead wanted the judge to hold another hearing that the family can attend in-person and address the court — Lee's brother Young Lee appeared via videoconference on short notice during the previous hearing.
+The attorney did not have an immediate comment Tuesday.

+Last week, state Attorney General Brian Frosh's office filed court papers supporting the appeal by Lee's family.

 Syed has maintained his innocence for decades and captured the attention of millions in 2014 when the debut season of "Serial" focused on the case and raised doubts about some of the evidence, including cellphone tower data.